MystenLabs/sui/doc/src/learn/index.md

 You may also suggest changes to the docs directly in GitHub right here using the **Source Code** link below.

-Simply edit the file in question and generated a pull request.
+Simply edit the file in question and generate a pull request.
 We will get back to you shortly.